mlochbaum/BQN/doc/namespace.md

 ## Imports

 There are also two ways to get values out of a namespace, such as `example` defined above.
-First, it might be used in a destructuring assignment like the one below.
+First, it might be used in a [destructuring](expression.md#destructuring) assignment like the one below.
 This assignment's target looks like a list, where each entry specifies one of the names exported by the block and what it should be assigned to.
 The element can be either a single name, like `b`, which gives both, or an aliasing expression like `b2⇐b`.
 In this case, the value `b` from the namespace is used, but it's given the name `b2` instead of `b`.
 Imported names can be repeated—but the variables defined can't—and all the names can be spelled with any role (the role is ignored).

     ⟨alias⇐a, b, c0‿c1⇐c, b2⇐b⟩ ← example

-If aliasing with `⇐` is never used, the names can be given as a strand with `‿`.
+If aliasing with `⇐` is never used (or each use is parenthesized), the names can be given as a strand with `‿`.

     c‿a ← example